tiwater/ticos-client/sdk/python/README.md

   "type": "response.content_part.done"
 }
 ```
-For the detail of the messages(events) in realtime protocol, please refer to [Realtime Server Events](https://platform.openai.com/docs/api-reference/realtime-server-events).
+For details about the messages (events) in the realtime protocol, please refer to [Realtime Server Events](https://platform.openai.com/docs/api-reference/realtime-server-events).

 ## Advanced Features